 Browse Banking

-Interest Rate Spread is the difference between the interest rates earned on assets and the interest rates paid on liabilities.
-It acts as a key indicator of financial institution profitability and monetary policy effectiveness.
+Interest Rate Spread refers to the difference between the interest rates earned on assets and the interest rates paid on liabilities.

 Interest Rate Spread refers to the difference between the interest rates earned on assets and the interest rates paid on liabilities.
 It is a critical metric in banking and finance, serving as a measure of profitability for financial institutions and an indicator of the effectiveness of monetary policy.